MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-run-marketing-campaigns-overview.md

 1. **Define value proposition**: Understand your unique selling points.

     - Create and manage playbook activities.
-    - Create events and websites.
+    - Create and personalize channel content and websites.

 1. **Establish budgets and goals**: Allocate resources, and set objectives.